Some hunters start at a disadvantage because of where they live. These are the worst deer hunting states.

 There is good news for Rhode Island, though, which is that they had a big jump not too long ago.
 In 2015, hunters only harvested 762 bucks, so a 25-percent improvement is certainly noteworthy.

 It's not easy to determine which states are truly the worst or the best states for deer hunting, but consistent trends tend to paint a clear picture.
 However, most states face some kind of negative trend.
-Iowa, Kentucky, Kansas, New Jersey, South Carolina, Pennsylvania all produce mature bucks, but several of them have seen drops in numbers from year to year, based on the ever-fluctuating number of hunters out there.
+Iowa, Kentucky, Kansas, New Jersey, South Carolina and Pennsylvania all produce mature bucks, but several of them have seen drops in numbers from year to year, based on the ever-fluctuating number of hunters out there.

 Similarly, many of the states that made this list have shown more promise in areas than states that didn't make the list.